The shift to real-time marketing is here.

 WebEx is Cisco’s webinar product, and it does what you would expect from Cisco: security, compliance, reliability, enterprise IT integration.
 It works well for corporate webinars, internal all-hands meetings, training sessions, and organizations that already run Cisco infrastructure.

-It supports up to 100,000 attendees on enterprise plans and has decent presenter tools (immersive share, practice sessions, breakout rooms).
+WebEx supports up to 100,000 attendees on enterprise plans and has decent presenter tools (immersive share, practice sessions, breakout rooms).
 But it is built for corporate use cases.

 The branding options are limited, there are no content repurposing features, and the learning curve is steeper than simpler tools like Livestorm.
 If you are a B2B marketing team looking to run demand gen events, this probably is not for you.

-Free platforms: YouTube Live, Facebook Live, Twitch
+Free Platforms: YouTube Live, Facebook Live, Twitch

 For anything beyond that, the limitations add up fast.

 You cannot brand the experience.
 You cannot embed it on your website.
 There are no registration forms, so there is no lead capture.
 There are no CRM integrations.
-And your attendees are one click away from cat videos.

 For B2B teams, free platforms work best as distribution channels.
 Multistream your event to YouTube alongside your primary platform to grab extra reach, but do not make YouTube the primary platform.